Micro-Needling is better? Why?

 As we age our skin thins, so treatments that make the skin thinner like microdermabrasion, which removes the entire top layer of skin, don’t make sense.
 Microdermabrasion, while having few side effects, is superficial and cannot treat deeper imperfections like acne scars, brown spots, wrinkles and stretch marks.

 Micro-needling pens do a better job than dermal rollers, even though both are micro-needling devices.
-Dermal rollers, because of the way they move over your skin, make V shaped channels.
-These channels are larger and require more healing time than the smaller perpendicular channels of a micro-needling pen.
 Because the pen is able to make channels very rapidly, it is less painful than a dermal roller.
 Also, because of the size of the roller, it cannot reach places that a micro-needling pen can, leaving areas of your face untreated.

 Masterpiece Skin Restoration is your online resource for all things medical aesthetics, skincare, beauty, and wellness.
 We keep you up to date on leading edge technology and the services available to help you restore your natural beauty.